 |Space Telescope Science Institute|

-In recognition of the unique UV capabilities of Hubble coupled with the finite lifetime of the mission, a UV Initiative is being introduced in Cycle 21.
-This initiative will use orbit allocations to increase the share of primary GO observing time dedicated to UV observations.
-Both the review panels and the TAC will have UV orbit allocations.
-The allocations will be advisory, not quotas, and UV proposals recommended for acceptance must meet the usual requirement of high scientific quality set for all successful Hubble proposals (see Section 6.2).
-Small (Section 3.2.1), Medium (Section 3.2.2), Large (Section 3.2.3), and Treasury (Section 3.2.6) GO Programs can benefit from the UV Initiative.
-SNAP programs are not eligible to benefit.
-Two conditions must be met for a GO proposal to be eligible.
+In recognition of the unique UV capabilities of Hubble and the finite lifetime of the mission, a UV Initiative was introduced in Cycle 21, and will continue in Cycle 22.
+The initiative uses orbit allocations to increase the share of primary GO observing time dedicated to UV observations.
+Both the review panels and the TAC will have UV orbit allocations, which are advisory, not quotas, and UV proposals recommended for acceptance must meet the usual requirement of high scientific quality set for all successful Hubble proposals (see Section 6.2).
+Small (Section 3.2.1), Medium (Section 3.2.2), Large (Section 3.2.3), and Treasury (Section 3.2.6) GO Proposals can benefit from the UV Initiative, as can Archival and Theory Proposals (see below).
+SNAP Proposals are not eligible to benefit.
+Two conditions must be met for a GO Proposal to be eligible.